ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/04-rc/assignment.md

 difficulty: ""
 timelimit: 600
 lab_config:
-  custom_layout: '{"root":{"children":[{"branch":{"size":67,"children":[{"leaf":{"tabs":["vgilav3kazur","ubyi9wpnvjzg","6ebux7uxhpyo"],"activeTabId":"vgilav3kazur","size":38}},{"leaf":{"tabs":["5luf3xjq6izp"],"activeTabId":"5luf3xjq6izp","size":60}}]}},{"leaf":{"tabs":["assignment"],"activeTabId":"assignment","size":32}}],"orientation":"Horizontal"}}'
+  custom_layout: '{"root":{"children":[{"branch":{"size":67,"children":[{"leaf":{"tabs":["vgilav3kazur","ubyi9wpnvjzg","6ebux7uxhpyo"],"activeTabId":"vgilav3kazur","size":72}},{"leaf":{"tabs":["5luf3xjq6izp"],"activeTabId":"5luf3xjq6izp","size":25}}]}},{"leaf":{"tabs":["assignment"],"activeTabId":"assignment","size":31}}],"orientation":"Horizontal"}}'
 enhanced_loading: null
 ---
+Modifying the Collector config to parse specific logs feels awkward.
+Ideally, we would push bespoke parsing configurations to the deployment of the app or service itself.
+Realistically, it is the service which is in the best position to know the nuances of its custom logging pattern.

+Fortunately, on Kubernetes, just such an option exists: the [Receiver Creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md) can be used to dynamically instantiate `file` receivers with a custom configuration driven by the deployment yaml of each service.

-Modifying the collector config to parse specific logs feels awkward. it might make sense if most of your custom logs follow a common format, but typcially the format is unique and bespoke to specific apps.
+it might make sense if most of your custom logs follow a common format, but typcially the format is unique and bespoke to specific apps.
 If your apps are deployed on k8s, we can use the Receiver Creator to move the parsing config to the app yaml rather than values.yaml.

 Let's have a look at our postgresql logs.